nttnGH/Do_IT_Yourself-Cosmopolitan_Nightcity/README.md

 - Editing **subtitle files** to match custom configurations and applying a **Kiroshi translation effect** on the newly added lines,
 - Cleaning up intermediate files to prepare the project for final mod packaging with external tools like **WolvenKit**.

+There are several plugins that allow for further customization of the "CVL extensions," such as the Fusion_CVL_PV plugin, the KiroshiTranslationeffect_forCVL plugin, and the TransVmultilingualvoice_forCVL plugin, among others.
+More information can be found on the Nexusmods page.

 ## 📥 Downloads and Usage